BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/cdpdm.md

 > This is only available for consulting projects.
 Our product line has its own CD pipeline.

-CDPDM (Continuous Deployment) is a PDM add-in by Blue Byte Systems Inc. that facilitates the deployment of PDM and task add-ins developed for you.
+CDPDM is a PDM add-in by Blue Byte Systems Inc. that facilitates the deployment of PDM and task add-ins developed for you.

 The add-in communicates with our servers and allows the installation and uninstallation of all versions of your PDM add-ins.